Mariana (Millais): Description

 The altar in the background may be a reference to Mariana's fervent prayers to the Virgin Mary in "Mariana in the South".
 The stained glass in the window shows an Annunciation scene, with the Angel Gabriel and the Virgin Mary, based on a window at the east end of the chapel of Merton College, Oxford, and also an invented coat of arms with a snowdrop and the Latin motto "In coelo quies" ("In Heaven there is rest"), possibly a reference to the feast of St Agnes' Eve and John Keats's poem The Eve of St Agnes.

 Many of the details in the painting relate directly to Tennyson's poetry.
 For example, the little mouse in the bottom right corner is a detail directly from the poem: "the mouse behind the mouldering wainscots shriek'd or from the crevice peer'd about".
 An anecdote reports that the mouse was drawn from life – or rather death, as it was killed by Millais after it scurried across the floor and hid behind some furniture so he could immortalise it.

 Together, Millais's painting and Tennyson's poem create an intriguing storyline for the reader to follow.
 However, Millais's painting departs from Tennyson's narrative in some respects.
-The Mariana depicted by Millais is placed in a scene filled with vibrant colours; she is not the forlorn woman described by Tennyson, unwilling to live an independent life, confined to a dilapidated retreat, with a " mouldering wainscots".
+The Mariana depicted by Millais is placed in a scene filled with vibrant colours; she is not the forlorn woman described by Tennyson, unwilling to live an independent life, confined to a dilapidated retreat, with a "mouldering wainscots".

-In turn, Millais's painting was an inspiration for Elizabeth Gaskell's 1853 novel, Ruth.
-Tennyson's Mariana and Gaskell's main character Ruth are both sensitive to the sounds around them and are constantly looking out of their window in image that represents their imprisonment within their homes.
-The image of Mariana used by Tennyson and the later works are equally of a woman who is weary.
+In turn, Millais's painting inspired Elizabeth Gaskell's 1853 novel, Ruth.
+Tennyson's Mariana and Gaskell's main character Ruth are both sensitive to the sounds around them and constantly look out of their windows in an image that represents their imprisonment within their homes.
+The image of Mariana used by Tennyson and the later works is equally of a weary woman.